-However, you too, as a local homeowner, can take numerous, simple, positive, preventative measures to reduce the mosquito nuisance in and around your own home.
-You can assist the Village in controlling the mosquito population, and thus protect yourself, your children and your pets.
+The Village of Wadsworth recommends that residents take precautions to protect themselves and their families from mosquito bites.
+As a local homeowner, you can take numerous, simple, positive, preventative measures to reduce the mosquito nuisance in and around your own home.
+You can assist the Village in controlling the mosquito population, and thus protect yourself, your children, and your pets.
 Please consider the following tips:

 - Fill in or drain low places (such as puddles and ruts) in your yard.